Winter's On Its Way And The Gritters Are Ready For Action!

-With the winter season upon us, Mayo County Council is urging drivers to always drive to the weather conditions in order to keep safe on the roads
+With the winter season upon us, Mayo County Council is urging drivers to always drive to the prevailing weather conditions in order to keep safe on the roads throughout the county.

-Gritters are geared up for call outs of the winter season and Local salt barns have been piled to capacity ahead of this winter.
+Gritters are geared up for call outs for the winter season and our salt barns have been filled to capacity ahead of this winter.

-Mayo County Council delivers an annual winter maintenance service with gritters on standby 24 hours a day, seven days a week throughout the season, which runs from the 16th October until 30th April each year.
+Mayo County Council delivers an Annual Winter Maintenance Service seven days a week throughout the season, which runs from the 15th October until 30th April each year.

-The County Council’s fleet of 2 No. 9m salt spreaders, 12 No. 6m salt spreaders, 6 No. 2m salt spreaders and 3 No tractor spreaders are available when required.
-Precautionary gritting is normally done late in the evening, before the coldest temperatures arrive, consideration is made not to send gritters out too early, especially if rain water could wash salt away.
-The TII procures bureau weather services to assist Mayo County Council in predicting when frost, ice or snow may occur on the road network.
+Salt barns and salt storage facilities will contain over 5,000 tonnes of salt.
+Mayo County Council’s fleet of two 9 metre salt spreaders, twelve 6 metre salt spreaders, six 2 metre salt spreaders and three tractor spreaders are available when required.
+Precautionary gritting is normally done late in the evening, before the coldest temperatures arrive.
+Consideration is always made not to send gritters out too early, especially if rain is also forecast which could wash salt away.
+Transport Infrastructure Ireland (TII) procures bureau weather services to assist Mayo County Council in predicting when frost, ice or snow may occur on the road network.
 These services are currently provided by a combination of Met Éireann and Vaisala.

-There are over 60 staff involved in the provision of the winter service during normal winter weather including Winter Service Manager, Duty Engineers, District Engineers, and Winter Service Operatives.
+There are over sixty staff involved in the provision of the winter service during normal winter weather including the Winter Service Manager, Duty Engineers, District Engineers, and Winter Service Operatives.
 This number is increased during severe weather as resources allow.

-“Keeping the roads safe during winter is both a science and an art.
-Our carefully planned gritting routes cover 1,075 km of road across 23 treatment routes which equates to 100% of the national primary network,100% of the national secondary network, 82% of regional roads and 3% of the local road network.
+Paul Dolan, Head of Roads, said: “Keeping the roads safe during winter is both a science and an art.
+Our carefully planned gritting routes cover 1,075 km of road across 23 treatment routes which equates to 100% of the national primary network, 100% of the national secondary network, 82% of regional roads and 3% of the local road network.”

 “We monitor and analyse a range of forecasts so roads are treated when the salt will be most effective.
 Salt lowers the freezing temperature of water, making ice less likely to form, so we have to carry out precautionary gritting before any ice.
 We then undertake reactive gritting as needed in response to accumulations of snow and ice during severe wintery weather.”